MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/setting-up-the-mobilefirst-development-environment.md

 To learn more about the MobileFirst CLI, see the tutorial: [Using CLI to manage MobileFirst artifacts](../../client-side-development/using-cli-to-manage-mobilefirst-artifacts/).
 To download and install the MobileFirst CLI, visit the [downloads]({{site.base}}/downloads/) page.

+## MobileFirst Studio
+IBM MobileFirst Studio is an Eclipse plug-in that interfaces with the MobileFirst CLI and provides a User Interface for commands such as:

+- Application &amp; adapter creation and registration
+- Updating of applications and adapters to or from the server
+- Opening the MobileFirst Operations Console
+- Use of Direct Update

+To download and install MobileFirst Studio, visit the [downloads]({{site.base}}/downloads/) page.

+#### Requirements
+To use MobileFirst Studio for Cordova application development, it is also required to download and install the [THyM Eclipse plug-in](https://www.eclipse.org/community/eclipse_newsletter/2014/november/article3.php).

 ## Applications and adapters development
 You can use your preferred code editor or alternative IDEs, such as Atom.io, Eclipse, IntelliJ and others, to implement applications and adapters.